mhdslh/notes---Kubernetes/README.md

   - using: Pods use claims as volumes (described earlier). **Claims must exist in the same namespace as the Pod using the claim.**
 ![image](https://github.com/mhdslh/notes---Kubernetes/assets/61638154/e9bb7dfd-12c9-4663-879b-5fc8692e4ba8)

-21- Stateful set, DNS
+21- Stateful set

-in clusterIP service dnslookup for <service-name> yields IP address of the clusterIP with headless service dnslookup for <service-name> yields IP addresses of backing Pods adding hostname and subdomain (must be set to the service name) in Pod definition also creates separate dns record for each pod, regardless of using a headless service or not
+22- For a clusterIP service, dnslookup for <service-name> returns IP address of the clusterIP.
+On the other hand, for a headless service,  dnslookup for <service-name> returns IP addresses of the backing Pods.

-21- coredump, coredns
+Adding hostname and subdomain (must be set to the <service-name>) in Pod definition also creates separate dns record for each pod, regardless of using a headless service or not.

 ---
 Helpful 'kubectl' commands: